How to Cut a Cake Fairly: A Generalization to Groups: Concluding Remarks.

-\section{Concluding Remarks}
+\section{Concluding Remarks.}

 Theorem \ref{thm:general} allows the players' preferences to depend on the group size.
-For instance, suppose $m=2$, $k_1=8$ and $k_2=10$.
-Then, given a partition, each player may decide whether he or she prefers to play in the earlier time slot in a group of eight, or in the later time slot in a group of ten.
-The resulting allocation respects these preferences as long as they satisfy the closed preference sets assumption and the hungry players assumption---in particular, if the earlier piece is empty, then every player must prefer the later piece, and vice versa, regardless of the group sizes.
+For instance, suppose $m=2$, $k_1=8$, and $k_2=10$.
+Then, given a partition, each player may decide whether he or she prefers to play in the earlier time slot in a group of eight, or in the later time slot in a group of ten.\footnote{A related problem is the \emph{group activity selection problem}, where each player also has a preference over certain activities and the number of players involved in each activity~\cite{DarmannElKu12}.
+However, in our setting a player's preference depends in addition on the ``resource'' to which his or her activity is allocated.} The resulting allocation respects these preferences as long as they satisfy the closed preference sets assumption and the hungry players assumption---in particular, if the earlier piece is empty, then every player must prefer the later piece, and vice versa, regardless of the group sizes.

 However, the theorem does \emph{not} allow the players' preferences to depend on the identity of the other players assigned to the same group.
 In fact, with this extension, the existence guarantee ceases to hold.
 For instance, if there is a popular player, say Alice, such that all other players prefer to play with Alice than not, then the players who are assigned to a different group than hers will necessarily be envious.